 If you are coming from Arusha (so as Tarangire NP, Lake Muro NP, Lake Manyara NP, Ngorongoro CA), you’ll enter from Naabi Hill’s southwestern gate.

 4. Where to sleep

 The sections of Serengeti NP are three.
 The most popular is the southern-central part called Seronera valley (classic savannah dotted with acacia trees); the Western corridor (dense bush and forests); and the north section, where the park meets up the Masai Mara Np, called Lobo (hilly and densely wooded areas).
-We spent 2 full days around Serengeti (1 night in Lobo area and 1 night in Seronera area).
+We spent 2 full days around Serengeti (1 night in the Lobo area and 1 night in the Seronera area).
 Click here to see the map of the parks and the location of the accommodations.